phoqe/Ogge/readme.md

 ### URL

-Ogge can fetch HTML from a URL and parse it into an `OGObject`:
+`OGRepo` can fetch HTML from a URL and parse it into an `OGObject`:

 #### [`async/await`](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html)